-- Sign all fixed-route stops, including those that are currently "unofficial" stops - Eliminate flag stops in the urbanized area - Reduce call stops - Improve signage at transfer locations, particularly the Waynesboro hub - Add shelters at key stops, choosing a ridership threshold for consideration (such as 25 daily boardings)
+- Sign all fixed-route stops, including those that are currently "unofficial" stops - Eliminate flag stops in the urbanized area - Flag stops are not totally eliminated, but with the BRITE stop signage, flag stops in Staunton and Waynesboro have been decreased. - Reduce call stops - Through route improvements, many of the call stops have been eliminated. - Improve signage at transfer locations, particularly the Waynesboro hub - Transfer locations have improved signage, indicating specifying all routes that serve the Hub / transfer location. - Add shelters at key stops, choosing a ridership threshold for consideration (such as 25 daily boardings)